Letter from the President

 In 1971, the Nebraska Legislature passed a bill that combined junior colleges, state vocational-technical colleges, and area technical schools into one system of two-year institutions.
 The consolidation originally established eight technical community college areas.
 The number was reduced to six when the Lincoln and Southeast areas merged in 1973.
 As conceived in 1971, Nebraska community college areas were to be governed locally by elected boards.

 SCC is governed by an 11-member Board of Governors, two each from five districts within the 15-county service area, and one at-large member representing the entire 15-county area.

 SCC’s Beatrice Campus, approximately 45 miles south of Lincoln, offers technical and transfer programs, including a laboratory farm operation where students receive hands-on education in areas such as agronomy, horticulture, livestock, and precision agriculture.
-The main part of campus includes classroom buildings, a gymnasium for intercollegiate athletics and intramurals, and student housing.
+The main part of the campus includes classroom buildings, a gymnasium for intercollegiate athletics and intramurals, and student housing.